 Extensible Markup Language.
 A standard maintained by the World Wide Web Consortium (W3C) that defines a syntax that lets you create markup languages to specify information structures.
 Information structures define the type of information, for example, subscriber name or address, not how the information looks (bold, italic, and so on).
 External processes can manipulate these information structures and publish them in a variety of formats.
 XML allows you to define your own customized markup language.

 A process on the router that is sent XML requests by XML clients and is responsible for carrying out the actions contained in the request and returning an XML response back to the client.
+The XML Agent for CORBA is an example of an XML agent provided on the Cisco CRS router.

 An external application that sends an XML request to the router and receives XML responses to those requests.